richtea/Swashbuckle.AspNetCore.HealthChecks/CONTRIBUTING.md

 If you have a good idea for something that you'd like to see,  we'd love to hear about it.
 Please create an issue and tag it:

-- Use the `enhancement` tag if it's a new feature.
+- Use the https://github.com/richtea/Swashbuckle.AspNetCore.HealthChecks/labels/type%3A%20feature tag if it's a new feature.

-- Use the `documentation` tag if it relates to the docs.
+- Use the https://github.com/richtea/Swashbuckle.AspNetCore.HealthChecks/labels/type%3A%20docs tag if it relates to the docs.

 ## Code contributions